 There are an abundance of models to choose from, so think carefully about your dehydrating needs.

 How much space do you have to share with a new appliance, how often will it be in use?
-Perhaps you could make extra dehydrated fruits for gifts or sale?
+Perhaps you could make extra dehydrated fruits for gifts.
+You could even consider selling your dehydrated foods as a way to make money from your homestead?

 With a dehydrator anything and everything is possible.
 Papayas, pineapples, lemons, limes, kiwis, no problem.